melroy89/RamBam/README.md

 ./rambam -v --debug https://domain.tld
 ```

 You can use multiple parameters together, except the `-d` for duration test (in seconds) and `-r` for request test (total requests).
-Just pick one.
+Just pick one of the two different tests.

 ## Developers